wetransform-os/ProMCDA/README.md

 source activate <your-env>
 python3 -m mcda.mcda_run -c configuration.json
 ```
-where an example of configuration file can be found in `mcda/configuration_w_robustness.json` or `mcda/configuration_without_robustness.json`.
+where an example of configuration file can be found in `./configuration.json`.

 ### Running the tests
 ```bash